 |Tank Set-Up:||Freshwater: live plants, rock formations, and caves that provide hiding places|

-The Vampire Pleco is a peaceful freshwater water fish that spends most of its time near the bottom of the tank.
+The vampire pleco is a peaceful freshwater fish that spends most of its time near the bottom of the tank.
 This fish is also known by the names Galaxy Pleco and Tusken Pleco.

 In the wild, Vampire Pleco lives in rapids, so in aquariums, they need high levels of oxygen and a strong current.
 These fish prefer sandy and silty substrates.